 #3 Reduce vacant periods

 Tenants with pets are more likely to renew their lease agreement.
-This is because they are aware of how difficult it is to find an accommodating landlord.
+This is because they are aware of how difficult it is to find an accommodating landlord and moving household items over a long distance.
 No pet owner wants to go through the trouble of long-distance moving with pets.
 Once pet owners find their ideal home, chances are, they’ll stick around for a long time.

 #4 Attract more responsible tenants

 Tenants with pets are usually more responsible than tenants without pets.
 This is due to the commitments that they have as pet owners.
 They’ve gotten used to the drill — whether it’s walking, feeding, or taking their pet to the vet, they know what it takes to become a responsible pet parent.
 This sense of responsibility has been ingrained in them.